Skillet, Frying Pan and Sauté Pan: What’s the Difference

 Skillets are versatile in the range of cooking styles they are suited to, combining features from frying pans and sauté pans.

-The slanted sides allow ease of access for spatulas, making a skillet a great choice of the pan to use when preparing dishes like eggs, omelets, and frittatas.
+The slanted sides allow ease of access for spatulas, making a skillet a great choice of pan to use when preparing dishes like eggs, omelets, and frittatas.

 Best Cooking Styles for Fry Pans